 Audited Financial Statements: These describe the financial information for the previous fiscal year (July 1 to June 30).
-Here are the FY2013 Audited Financial Statements for the period of July 1, 2013 to June 30, 2014.
+Here are the FY2021 Audited Financial Statements for the period of July 1, 2020 to June 30, 2021.

-Budget: The budget is prepared by the Executive Director and Administrator, working with the Commission’s Finance Committee.
+Budget: The budget is prepared by the Executive Director and the Administrator, working with the Commission’s Finance Committee.
 It describes the anticipated revenues and spending for the current and upcoming year.
 It is prepared in November and December, a draft is given to the Commission in December, and it is adopted in January.
-Here is the FY2015 Budget for the period of July 1, 2014 to June 30, 2015, currently in effect.
-And here is the FY2016 Budget adopted in January 2015 for the next fiscal year.
+Here is the FY2023 Budget for the period of July 1, 2022 to June 30, 2023, currently in effect.
+And here is the FY2024 Budget adopted on January 19, 2023 for the next fiscal year.